keltia/octopress/source/_posts/2014-12-15-one-year-in-books.md

 ### Old books

 - "The Godwars" trilogy by [Angus Wells](https://www.goodreads.com/author/show/15733.Angus_Wells).
 It is probably not well-known, not the best ever fantasy trilogy but I do enjoy it everytime I read it.
 It was quite difficult (and pricy!) to find it in ebook format.

+- I finally got in the three first Amber books in the last days of 2014.
+The "Chronicles of Amber" by [Roger Zelazny](https://www.goodreads.com/author/show/3619.Roger_Zelazny)  is an old favourite of mine, even though I think I still have not forgiven him for dying before the completion of the series.
+There too many fascinating loose ends{% fnin %}I'm looking at you both Logrus and Ghostweel, yes.{% endfnin %} in [Prince of Chaos](https://www.goodreads.com/book/show/61994.Prince_of_Chaos) that should have been connected in maybe 5 other books…  Many people dislike the second 5-book series with Merlin but I just think it is a different way to look at Amber and Merlin is a very interesting character to follow with both Amber and Chaos connections.

 ### Old authors